Alarm-Siren/arduino-kicad-library/README.md

 7. In the new line of the table, set Library Path to "$(KIPRJMOD)\Arduino.pretty" and ensure Plugin Type is "KiCad".
 Options and Description can be left blank.
 You should set Nickname to something descriptive - like "Arduino" for example!
 8. All done: you are now ready to use these schematic components and footprints!

-## Comments, Requests, Bugs & Contributions
-All are welcome.
-Please file an Issue or Pull Request at https://github.com/Alarm-Siren/arduino-kicad-library

-## License
-Copyright 2017, Nicholas Parks Young.
-Some Rights Reserved.
-This library is licensed under the GNU LGPL v2.1, which can be found in file LICENSE.txt.

 ## A note about Power and Reset pins

 ### Power